netlas-io/netlas-scripts/README.md

 **Additional arguments:**

 `-k/--key` - your API key.
-The default is obtained from the OS-specific user config dir, but you can change it (input like "--key nEwKEy")
+The default is obtained from the OS-specific user config dir, but you can change it (input like "--key nEwKEy").

 `-e/--print-errors` - Displaying errors during the parsing process is disabled by default.